inthira0317/Resource-Utilization-app/README.md

 For microservices (like your currency converter), **Docker is the better choice** because it performs faster and uses fewer resources even under heavy traffic.

+**FURTHER ENHANCEMENT**

+Future work can include integrating real-time monitoring dashboards using Prometheus and Grafana for visualizing CPU, memory, and I/O metrics.
+The system can be expanded into multiple microservices to study inter-service communication overhead.
+Auto-scaling, security features (HTTPS, authentication), and deployment on cloud platforms can be added for deeper performance comparison.
+Resource estimation can also be tested under Kubernetes to evaluate orchestration efficiency.